Hellmakima/instagram/README.md

 A full-stack Instagram-like app built with FastAPI, MongoDB, and Next.js.
 Lightweight, modular, and ready to scale.

+_*This file hath been wrought by GPT.
+Pray, forgive any follies or errours thou mayst find therein.*_

 ---

 ## ⚙️ Tech Stack